-Even though there is no NAT/Firewall between the E-DVA and the CMTS, there may be a network-based NAT/Firewall behind the CMTS.
+Even though there is no NAT/Firewall between the E-DVA and the CMTS, there may be a NAT/Firewall in front of the remote UE with which the E-DVA is communicating.

-The NAT/Firewall traversal requirements described in [TS 23.228], [PKT 24.229], and [NFT TR] SHOULD be supported by the E-DVA.
+The NAT/Firewall traversal requirements described in [TS 23.228] and [PKT 24.229] SHOULD be supported by the E-DVA.
+Further information can be found in [NFT TR].